Bad Credit Mortgage Lenders | The Best Lenders of 2025

 You’re also likely to have to seek out a sympathetic lender.
 And that’s where our list of the best bad credit mortgage lenders can come in handy.

-How a low credit score affects your mortgage
+How low credit scores affect your mortgage rates

-Even if you’re approved for a loan, a low score means you’re going to pay a higher mortgage rate than someone with a better score.
-That part is unavoidable.
+Even if you’re approved for a home loan, a low score means you’re going to pay a higher mortgage rate than someone with a better score.
+That’s unavoidable.

 How much higher?
 FICO has a calculator that could give you an idea.
 It actually doesn’t go below 620, but it can give you a feel for the difference a credit score makes.